-p4 revert //depot/ Revert all open files to their pre-opened state. p4 revert -c default // Revert all open files in the default changelist to their pre-opened state. p4 revert -n .txt Preview a reversion of all open files with the suffix .txt in the current directory, but don't actually perform the revert. p4 revert -c 31 .txt Revert all files in changelist 31 with the suffix .txt in the current directory to their pre-opened state.
+p4 revert // Revert every file you have open, in every one of your pending changelists, to its pre-opened state. p4 revert -c default // Revert every file open in the default changelist to its pre-opened state. p4 revert -n .txt Preview a reversion of all open .txt files in the current directory, but don't actually perform the revert. p4 revert -c 31 .txt Revert all .txt files in the current directory that were open in changelist 31. p4 revert -a Revert all unchanged files.
+This command is often used before submitting a changelist.